Article 8.

 (4) All open food and utensils are provided with overhead protection or otherwise equipped with individual covers, such as domes, chafing lids, or cookers with hinged lids.

-(5) The outdoor grill is located in an enclosed area and protected from environmental contamination when not in operation.
+(5) The outdoor grill is protected from environmental contamination when not in operation.

 (6) The outdoor grill and concrete or asphalt foundation are cleaned daily on any day that the grill is in operation.